 It’s easy to tell a woven tie: touch it.
 If it feels quite textured, it’s more than likely a woven.

-Printed neckwear is the other major tie style.
-A younger tie-making method than weaving, printed ties weren’t really in the same class as woven ones until after the 1920’s, and the printed neckwear explosion didn’t really take hold until the 1960’s.
+Printed neckwear is the other dominant tie style.
+A younger tie-making method than weaving, printed ties weren’t really in the same class as woven ones until after the 1920s, and the printed neckwear explosion didn’t take hold until the 1960s.
 The method is simple: stamp a pattern onto raw or dyed silk as you see on the floral tie below:

 Styles & Patterns Of Neckties

 In this part of our guide, we’ll be breaking down typical tie patterns that you can find.
 Of course, there are plenty of others out there, which include various weaves and designs.